 This is a watch and wait approach.
 Because of the slow nature of TAPS, regular MCA dopplers can gauge how fast it is progressing.
 In this situation, you’ll be monitored closely every few days to check how things are going, but there will be no intervention unless something changes.
 Expectant management also allows for the chance of TAPS resolving spontaneously.
 In the recent TAPS Registry, around 16% of TAPS cases did resolve on their own.

-Much like in TTTS, laser surgery will sever the connections between the babies and stop the blood passing from one to the other.
+Much like in TTTS, laser surgery will sever the connections between the babies and stop the blood from passing from one to the other.
 Laser surgery is the only causal treatment for TAPS.
 The Solomon technique is used, drawing a line down the placenta and dividing it into 2 (like the story of King Solomon), and cutting the connections between the babies.
 This is usually performed between 16 and 28 weeks.

 One of the biggest limitations for laser surgery with TAPS cases, is that there is no fluid differences.
 This does cause problems for visibility of the of the connections, as well as donors often having a larger placental share.